cloudfoundry/community/toc/working-groups/docs.md

 ## Scope

 - Merge and edit all doc changes
-- Update with the latest best practices for SEO
+- Update with the latest best practices for SEO and inclusive language
+- Maintain internal consistency of doc style, including Notes and tables, for example
-- Remove out-dated information
+- Remove out-dated information (ongoing)
 - Advise contributors on best practices

 ## Non-Goals